hjdesulme/svelte-personal-website/README.md

   - Prompt: Can you make the switch component(s) draggable across of the screen?
 But always reset it at the top right when I navigate elsewhere (to a square)?
 - Maybe add a fourth switcher to have one in every corner

+Accessibility check on everything

+Security check on everything

 UNSURE ABOUT THESE